vytasrgl/ChatScript/BINARIES/readme.txt

 All OTHER files are for windows.

 ChatScript.exe is the basic windows executable.
 Currently always a debug build (using the pdb file).
-ChatScriptpg.exe is one that can talk with postgres.
+ChatScriptpg.exe is one that can talk with postgres, while ChatScriptMongo talks to mongodb.
 Currently always a debug build.
 Loebner.exe runs the Loebner protocol if you are trying to make a Loebner contest entry.

 While you may not need to install any more dll's (they should be here), if you find